-Some of the animals that we have around today were once so gigantic that they would have been a nuisance hadn’t evolution taken its toll on them.
+Some of the modern animals today were once so gigantic that they would have been a nuisance hadn’t evolution taken its toll on them.
 Some like the sloth used to be bigger than elephants.

-There are many theories out there that offer explanations as to why prehistoric animals were so gigantic.
+There are many theories out there that offer explanations as to why these massive animals became gigantic.

-The animals included mammoths, dinosaurs, and mastodons, and here are some of the reasons for their increased growth:
+Most of these big animals existed in the ice age period.
+This included mammoths, dinosaurs, mastodons, and other wild animals.
+Here are some of the reasons for their increased growth:

 Giant animals such as those belonging to the genus Shantungosaurus were almost immune to predators.
 It would have taken a lot of Tyrannosaurus Rex working together to be able to bring down such humongous animals.

-Another reason why animals were so big in the past is the hollow bones found in animals such as the Sauropods.
+An example of a species that had hollow bones is the Sauropods.
 The hollow bones were lighter which made them capable of supporting the dinosaurs without adding to their weight.